Vladg24YT/OC-WT/README.md

 # OC-WT

-A GUI library for OpenComputers
+A GUI framework for OpenComputers inspired by [tekUI toolkit](https://github.com/luaforge/tekui)